wirshingh/MITObim-Assemble-nuclear-rDNA-18S-and-28S-from-genomic-data-in-loop/README.md

 ```

 ## Part 2
-## Use interleaved sequence data created in Part 1 to assemble nuclear rDNA using MITObim
+## Use interleaved sequence data created in Part 1 to assemble nuclear rDNA using MITObim in a loop
 link to MITObim - https://github.com/chrishah/MITObim
 ### File Preparation
 1. Create a text file called "mitobim_samples.txt" with each unique sample ID in a column.
 If the same sample IDs from Step 1 will be used, simply copy that file and rename it "mitobim_samples.txt".